Meet Dr. Lee

 Education and Training

 After graduating with a Bachelor of Science in biology from the University of Michigan – Ann Arbor, Dr. Lee went on to obtain a master’s degree in physiology and biophysics at Georgetown University in Washington, D.C.
 He received his medical training at Touro University Nevada College of Osteopathic Medicine and pursued additional training through a pre-residency fellowship in ocular inflammation and uveitis at the Massachusetts Eye Research and Surgery Institution.
 Dr. Lee completed his residency in ophthalmology through Valley Hospital Medical Center in Las Vegas, NV before receiving further training through a fellowship in cornea external disease and refractive surgery at the University of Rochester Flaum Eye Institute.
-He has active medical licenses in both Nevada and New York.

 Dr. Lee has published several medical visual aids and papers during his career in order to contribute to the medical community of ophthalmology.
 He has also volunteered his time to the Lions Eye Foundation and the Unite for Sight nonprofit organization that encourages communities to improve eye health.